Table of Contents (continued)

 Alinsky’s book leaves the impression of a sinister, cold, and calculating individual.
 His use of “community organizing” was really a form of gradual revolution.

 The differences between Alinsky and his forerunners were several.
 First, both Old and New Leftists were at least idealistic in their rhetoric, while Alinsky stripped “revolution” of its idealistic veneer and exposed it as a naked power struggle.
-When he conducted training for “community organisations,” he would routinely ask the trainees: Why organize?
+When he conducted training for “community organizations,” he would routinely ask the trainees: Why organize?
 Some would say that it was to help others, but Alinsky would roar back: “You want to organize for power!”

 In the training manual Alinky’s followers went by, it said: “We are not virtuous by not wanting power. … We are really cowards for not wanting power”; “power is good”; “powerlessness is evil.”